Introduction to the Career

 Learners may progress to the:

-- Third year (final year) of the BA (Hons) Business Studies or the 2nd year of the BA (Hons) Accounting awarded by the Swansea Metropolitan University.
+- Third year (final year) of the BA (Hons) Business Studies or the 2nd year of the BA (Hons) Accounting awarded by the University of Wales Trinity St David and Swansea Metropolitan.

 - Third year of a 4-year part-time programme, BBS (Hons) Accounting, awarded by the Institute of Public Administration (IPA).